Welcome

 I am also deeply interested in exploring the tension between timelessness and impermanence, fragility and resilience, and the physical body and the spiritual self-I find this tension extremely poignant and I like to explore these themes by developing different bodies of work using a variety of media.

-Aesthetically, I’m inspired by the bold totemism and symbolic focus of tribal and folk art and by the flat, filled picture plane of medieval art.
-I believe these artistic traditions express a focus on the elemental aspects of existence and use art as a vehicle to make sense or make magic–something I strive for in my own work.
+Esthetically, I’m inspired by the bold totemism and emotional immediacy of tribal, folk, and outsider art and by the flat, filled picture plane of medieval art and Indian miniature paintings.
+I believe these artistic traditions focus on the elemental aspects of existence and are powerful reminders of how art can serve as a vehicle to the sacred.
+This kind of work is my North Star..

 I’m also a writer and I have a weekly newsletter on Substack called The Pink Teacup.
 I write about art & spirit, what it means to be fully expressed, and how our imaginations can help save the world.